New Jersey police arrest Prairieville man for traveling from Louisiana to meet 14-year-old girl for sex

 He was booked for sexual assault, attempted sexual assault, luring and enticing of a child and two counts of endangering the welfare of a child.

-In 2016, Caudle was arrested for 25 counts of possession of pornography involving juveniles under the age of 13, according to the Gonzales Weekly Citizen.
+In 2016, Caudle was arrested for 25 counts of possession of pornography involving juveniles under the age of 13.
+However, a judge suppressed a key warrant in that case after Caudle's attorney successfully argued the evidence — obtained through automated searches of a peer-to-peer messenger — was obtained through unconstitutional means.

+After that decision, Caudle was able to plead the charges down to a lesser count of obscenity.

 More News